Planting Lilies

 Lilies are a popular choice for gardens and landscapes due to their beautiful, fragrant flowers.
 When planting lilies, choose a location with well-draining soil and plenty of sunlight.
 Lilies also prefer slightly acidic soil, so you may need to add some sulfur or peat moss before planting.
 Mix in some compost or well-rotted manure to provide the lilies with the nutrients they need to grow and thrive.
 When planting, space the bulbs at least 6 inches apart and plant them at a depth of about 6 to 8 inches.
-Water the bulbs well after planting and continue to water them regularly throughout the growing season.
+If the soil is dry, water the bulbs after planting.
+Once sprouts appear, water plants regularly throughout the growing season.
 With proper care, your lilies should bloom for years to come.

 What You Need To Plant Lilies